 The church’s journey has certainly not been an easy one.
 Pastor Thomas F. Clark, III was transferred from the Church Militant to the Church Triumphant on October 13, 2014 after a courageous two-year struggle with cancer.
 He delivered intimate and powerful sermons right up until a few weeks before his death.
 He left a loving family, a grateful congregation, and a respectful Somersworth community as his legacy.
 His funeral was attended by hundreds of people, who knew a great man had passed, but by the marvelous grace of God through Christ would one day joyfully greet them again.

-In the fall of 2017 Tri-City Covenant Church begins her forty-sixth year, and Tri-City Christian Academy begins its thirty-third year of service.
+In the fall of 2018 Tri-City Covenant Church begins her forty-seventh year, and Tri-City Christian Academy begins its thirty-fourth year of service.
 Our continued prayer is that our ministry will advance into the future fulfilling our role in the establishment of Christ’s Kingdom on earth.
 But what lies ahead for us?
 What does God have in store for Tri-City Covenant Church’s course of future maturation?
 Our present dreams and prayerful guesses include a church worship building with architecture designed and constructed for church worship.
 An online Bible seminary and an elderly care residential facility are presently under discussion.
 But as grown-ups, our main concerns must remain on that next visitor entering church on Sunday, on the next student enrolling at TCCA, on the next Lord’s Day corporate worship service as we again draw near to our King, and even on the next day’s showing up at work to perform in our callings.